chakra-ui/chakra-ui/MIGRATION.md

 - Move image related props to `Avatar.Image` component
 - Move fallback icon to `Avatar.Fallback` component
 - Move `name` prop to `Avatar.Fallback` component

+## Storybook Addon

+We're removed the storybook addon in favor of using `@storybook/addon-themes` and `withThemeByClassName` helper.